Homeostasis is the maintenance of a stable internal environment (within restricted limits) despite changes in internal and external conditions.

 Enzymes control virtually every metabolic reaction in the body.
 Their activity depends on:

-- Too high temp - Even small rises above this cause bonds in the tertiary structure (e.g hydrogen bonds) to break.
-Note for claude - add a link to protein properties (unit 1) This means the shape of the active site no longer fits the substrate, so the enzyme won’t function effectively (it is denatured)
+• Too high — even small rises above the optimum cause bonds in the tertiary structure (e.g. hydrogen bonds) to break.
+This means the shape of the active site no longer fits the substrate, so the enzyme won’t function effectively (it is denatured).
+See Properties of Proteins for more detail.

-- Too low - reduce kinetic energy and slow rate of metabolic reactions
+• Too low — reduces kinetic energy and slows the rate of metabolic reactions

-- Blood pH — Similarly changes in pH (too high or too low, disrupting bodning (e.g ionic, hyodrgen) in tertiarty structue, this changes the active site shape
+• Blood pH — similarly, changes in pH (too high or too low) disrupt bonding (e.g. ionic, hydrogen) in the tertiary structure, changing the active site shape

 Stable Blood Glucose Concentration